 Ableton has become the go-to for electronic, hip-hop, and MIDI-based producers.
 While its most recent free lite version doesn’t come with all the bells and whistles of Ableton Live 10, it still offers plenty of features.
 With multi-track (8 maximum) 32-bit recording, an unlimited amount of effects per project, multiple file type export support, Ableton Live’s main library of presets and sounds, and more, Ableton Live 9 Lite feels more fully-featured than most free DAWs.

 This lite version is laid out just like the fully-fledged Ableton Live.
 This makes it easy for a beginner to learn the ins and outs of the software before purchasing it.
 While the 8-track limitation might hinder some people’s creativity, all the other features should make up for it.
 If you’re thinking about delving into electronic music production, Ableton Live 9 Lite should be your first download.
 Plus, it’s compatible with both Windows and Mac.
+Furthermore, once you have experienced the Lite version, it is possible to purchase a used audio software license at a fraction of the cost of a new one.

 Of the seven free DAWs listed here, you can’t really go wrong with any.
 Certain factors might determine which one you choose, like whether you’re a Mac, Windows, or Linux user.
-Maybe you want to learn how to use Pro Tools, or Studio One specifically.
+Maybe you want to learn how to use Pro Tools, or Studio One.
 Or maybe your preferred genre will determine your choice.
 In any case, downloading the free versions first can educate you thoroughly before diving deeper.
 Even if you’re experienced with professional DAWs already, these free versions can help you make the switch to another DAW.
 You really have nothing to lose; get downloading!